SQL

 SQL FORMAT() Function: Syntax, Usage, and Examples

 The SQL FORMAT function allows you to convert numeric or date/time values into a formatted string using a specific pattern or culture.
 This function is especially useful in reports, dashboards, or any query where you want clean, user-friendly formatting of raw data.
-FORMAT SQL is commonly supported in SQL Server and can simplify many presentation-level formatting tasks.
+FORMAT is commonly supported in SQL Server and can simplify many presentation-level formatting tasks.

 How to Use FORMAT in SQL